 About the Photographer

-Shea Pletz has been diving since 2004 and enjoys taking photos with a Nikon D7000, Ikelite housing and dual Inon Z240 strobes.
-Shea grew up in Newcastle and is currently living in Brisbane, regularly diving along the coast of southeast Queensland.
-In addition to diving around Australia and The Pacific, Shea has been diving in Europe, Asia, The Middle East and Africa.
-You can view more of Shea’s photos on Flickr.
+Shea Pletz has been diving since 2004 and enjoys taking photos.
+Shea grew up in Newcastle on the east coast of Australia, and regularly dives along the coast of southeast Queensland.
+Shea has also been diving in Europe, Asia, The Middle East and Africa.
+See more of Shea’s photos on Flickr.

 Fiji is a tropical paradise, alluring resort-goers and honeymooners to it's beautiful sandy beaches.
 However, if you want to escape the tourist trail, you will discover that there a lot more to the islands.